It’s a little greedy I know, but we only had a 3 week break between Center Parcs visits.

 So what is great about pre and post-Christmas breaks.

-- We have finished work for the festive season, and are ready to celebrate Christmas in style.
+- Usually we have finished work for the festive season, and are ready to celebrate Christmas in style.

-- We look forward to this break all year as we know when it arrives its Christmas.
+- It is something to look forward to this break all year as we know when it arrives its Christmas.

-- It makes me super organised, when we unlock that lodge door, every Christmas card has been posted, Christmas dinner is ordered, the house is clean and presents have all been sent to Santa.
+- And it makes me super organised, when we unlock that lodge door, every Christmas card has been posted, Christmas dinner is ordered, the house is clean and presents have all been sent to Santa.

 - The atmosphere is amazing, Christmas music is playing everywhere, there are elves walking about the village, the forest is lit up with festive reindeer’s.